Rajesh-V-ML/LearnRepo/cdk-eks/README.md

 # Welcome to your CDK Go project!

-This is a blank project for Go development with CDK.
+This is a blank project for CDK development with Go.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+The `cdk.json` file tells the CDK toolkit how to execute your app.

 ## Useful commands